hackforla/tdm-calculator/doc/contributing.md

 The version that LA DOT personnel are using is deployed to [https://tdm-calc.herokuapp.com](https://tdm-calc.herokuapp.com).

-If you wish to study or contribute to the code base, follow these Installation Instructions to install a development environment on your machine.
+If you wish to study or _contribute to the code base_, follow the [Installation Instructions](#installation-instructions) below to install a development environment on your machine.

-If you intend to make changes to the database structure or reference data, you will want to do your database changes using a [local development database](./dod/localdatabase.md) instead of the shared development database.
+If you intend to make _changes to the database_ structure or reference data, you will want connect to a local development database instead of the shared development database.
+See [Local Database](./local-database.md).

-If you are involved in the release process and need to run an environment that exactly mirrors the deployment environments, you can develop and test in a docker development environment.
+If you are involved in the _release process_ and need to run an environment that exactly mirrors the deployment environments, you can develop and test in a docker development environment.
+See [Deployment](./deployment.md).

-For a list of other development topics, see [Development](/doc/development.md).
+For a list of _other development topics_, see [Development.md](./development.md).

 ## Installation Instructions

 ### Prerequisites

-1. Git for working with Github source code
+1. Git - for working with Github source code
-1. Node and npm for running the web app
+1. Node and npm - for running the web app

 ### Full-Stack React/Node Application Installation